zamanianlab/ZamanianLabDocs/docs/comp_conda.md

 You can also see the path to your environment's Python with `which python`.

 Now that you are in the correct environment, you can begin adjusting it to suit your purposes.
 The main way to do this is by installing certain Python packages that you may use in your analysis.
-There are multiple ways to install a Python package, but the two main ways are using `conda install {package name}` and `pip install {package name}`.
-When installing a new package, you should first try to use the conda package manager.
-If that doesn't work, you will receive an error such as:
+There are multiple ways to install a Python package.
+The primary means of installation `conda install {package name}`.
+If you receive a `PackagesNotFoundError`, search to identify other means of conda installation.
+This may include tapping different channels such as [bioconda](https://bioconda.github.io/user/install.html) or [conda-forge](https://conda-forge.org/docs/user/introduction.html) (e.g., `conda install --channel bioconda {package name}`).

-    PackagesNotFoundError: The following packages are not available from current channels

-If you receive this error, use Google to try to find a way to install the package with conda.
-You may need to use a different channel such as `bioconda`, and then use `conda install --channel bioconda {package name}`.
-If the package is not available via conda, you will need to use `pip install {package name}`.
+If a package is not available from conda, you may use `pip install {package name}`.
+While conda attempts to be compatible with pip, you may occasionally run into issues with packages installed through this route.

-As an example, we will use conda to install numpy.
+**Package installation example:** As an example, we will use conda to install numpy.
 Numpy is a popular package used for scientific computing, typically computing that involve matrices.
 First make sure you are in the correct environment, then run:

 `conda install numpy`